majidakbari/recognition/readme.md

 This application is a standalone _task based_ microservice providing REST HTTP endpoints.

 ## Challenge to be tackled
+Session details are provided by three different web APIs; The goal is to call those different endpoints (preferred to be called in parallel), gather their response, combine and return to the client as a single endpoint.
+The endpoint will return error even if one of the target services returns error.

 ## Features Overview